4 3 Into A Decimal

 Introduction: Understanding Fractions and Decimals

 Before diving into the specific conversion of 4/3, let's briefly review the concepts of fractions and decimals.
 A fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
-A decimal, on the other hand, represents a number based on powers of 10, using a decimal point to separate the whole number part from the fractional part.
+That's why a decimal, on the other hand, represents a number based on powers of 10, using a decimal point to separate the whole number part from the fractional part.
 Converting a fraction to a decimal essentially means expressing the same quantity using the decimal system.

 1. Converting 4/3 into a Decimal: The Method